The Duty of a Driver and How it Relates to Pedestrians

 Insurance companies will have adjusters who investigate the claim and determine fault based on the gathered evidence.
 If there is a dispute over fault or significant damages, the case may go to court.
 A judge or jury will then examine all the evidence and testimonies to determine fault.
 Legal standards and precedents in the jurisdiction will help them decide whether the driver or pedestrian was at fault or the parties shared fault for the accident.

 Were you involved in an accident as a driver or a pedestrian?
-At Philbrook Law Office, our Vancouver, WA personal injury attorneys will work with investigators, medical professionals, and other experts to prepare your case and pursue fair damages.
+At Philbrook Law, our Vancouver, WA personal injury attorneys will work with investigators, medical professionals, and other experts to prepare your case and pursue fair damages.
 To schedule a free consultation at our office in Vancouver or Battle Ground, call or fill out our contact form today.